Brianconn71/ms1-project/README.md

 However, I did get some inspiration for media querys and overall how to make an attractive responsive website from Gary Simon on YouTube and his fantastic video which can be found [here](https://www.youtube.com/watch?v=8gNrZ4lAnAw&list=LL&index=13&t=3058s&ab_channel=DesignCourse).

+* I used [Anna Greaves](https://github.com/AJGreaves/portrait-artist) README to help me with my own README and in particular the deployment section.
 ### Media <a name="user-stories"></a>